Vitamin C On a Carnivore Diet

 The recommended dietary allowance (RDA), set forth by the Food and Nutrition Board of the National Academies of Sciences, Engineering, and Medicine (NASEM), tells us that that humans need 75-90mg of vitamin C per day depending on age and gender.
 But, this recommendation may be extremely flawed for a person on a carnivore diet.
 Why?
 Well, the literature explains that glucose competes with vitamin C, and a person on a carnivore diet will have much lower glucose levels than the average person for which the RDA is designed.
 People eating a carnivore diet often consume no carbohydrates at all and are in a state of ketosis where there body makes ATP from fat rather than glucose.
 Studies also show that, in order to prevent scurvy, only 10mg of vitamin C is needed per day.

 We've established that humans on a carnivore diet in ancestral tribes and in modern life don't seem to exhibit signs of vitamin C deficiency, plus the RDA seems to over-estimate the amount of vitamin C needed for people on a carnivore diet.
 But, where then are people on a carnivore diet getting the limited amounts of vitamin C that they still require?
 If you do a "Google" search for the vitamin C content of beef or reindeer or eggs it says "zero".
 Google acknowledges that organ meats do contain vitamin C. Several sources show that chicken liver contains over 71mg of vitamin C per 400g of liver, but that's a hell of a lot of chicken liver.
 That's almost a pound.
 You would overdose on vitamin A if you ate that much chicken liver every day.
-Three ounces of beef liver has about 20g of vitamin C, but that's still a lot of liver.
+Three ounces of beef liver has about 20mg of vitamin C, but that's still a lot of liver.
 One person can eat about one cow per year, and a cow's liver weighs about 10 pounds (160 ounces).
-So, that means a person could only get 0.44 ounces per day of beef liver which is far less that the 3 ounces needed for 20g of vitamin C. It's not even enough to meet the 10mg of vitamin C necessary to prevent scurvy on a carnivore diet.
+So, that means a person could only get 0.44 ounces per day of beef liver which is about 2.9mg of vitamin C, far less than the necessary 10mg of vitamin C to prevent scurvy.

 This article does NOT constitute medical advice.